 Your doctor will program the settings based on your needs and preferences, but you can adjust stimulation levels using your handheld programmer, which works like a remote control.

-Yes, you can travel.
 The wall charger for the Intellis™ patient programmer is a universal charger and can be used overseas.
-It supports input voltages from 100–240V at frequencies of 5–60 Hz.
-All you need to charge your patient programmer is a plug adapter.
+It supports input voltages from 100–240V at frequencies of 50–60 Hz.
+All you need to charge your patient programmer is a plug adaptor.

 Approximately 82% of patients implanted with an SCS will need an MRI within five years to diagnose an unrelated condition.
 Medtronic SureScan™ MRI technology allows you to have access to MRI scans anywhere on the body.†